generative Artificial intelligence

 Gen AI in Legal Workflows

+There is no turning back.
 Generative Artificial Intelligence is revolutionising the legal profession by streamlining processes that were once labor-intensive and time-consuming.
-Specialised AI tools are now being offered by Lexis +, CoCounsel, Smokeball AI, Cicero.com.ai, and AI Legal Assistant, Spellbook, to name a few.
+Specialised AI tools are now being offered by Lexis + AI, CoCounsel, Smokeball AI, Cicero.com.ai, AI Legal Assistant, Harvey, and Spellbook, to name a few.

-It is important to gain insights into selecting the right Gen AI tools for general and specific legal tasks.
+It is, therefore, important to gain insights into selecting the right Gen AI tools for general and specific legal tasks.

 There are practical applications by using Gen AI in content creation for legal professionals.